edadma/ncurses/docs/index.md

 Overview
 --------

+The goal of this project is to provide an easy to use Scala Native facade for the entire Ncurses C library, including the [panel](https://invisible-island.net/ncurses/man/panel.3x.html), [menu](https://invisible-island.net/ncurses/man/menu.3x.html) and [form](https://invisible-island.net/ncurses/man/form.3x.html) extension libraries.
+This project is active and will be kept up-to-date with respect to Scala Native releases.

-The more "Scala-esque" part of this library is found in the `io.github.edadma.ncurses.facade` package.
+The more "programmer friendly" part of this library is found in the `io.github.edadma.ncurses.facade` package.
 That's the only package you need to import from, as seen in the examples below.
 The other package in the library is `io.github.edadma.ncurses.extern` which provides for interaction with the Ncurses C library using Scala Native interoperability elements from the so-call `unsafe` namespace.
 There are no public declarations in the `io.github.edadma.ncurses.facade` package that use `unsafe` types in their parameter or return types, making it a pure Scala facade.
 Specifically, you never have to worry about memory allocation or type conversions.

 ### Efficient screen output